binotation/CSSE2310-assign4-2021s1/architecture.md

 2. Handles SIGHUP and writes to stderr, ignores SIGPIPE (print_stats_sig_handler)
 3. Handles receiving from clients, writing to clients and writing to stdout.
 Because another client_handler can write to the client, the transmission stream should be mutex protected.
 Only the dedicated client_handler can receive from the client however.
 This is not efficient usage of a thread because most of the time the thread is blocked on I/O but we do it for simplicity.

+For more information see the header files `serverlib.h` and `list.h`.

 ## Data structs
 ### dynstring.c/h
 This is a dynamic string which expands the buffer to accommodate more data.
 Mainly used for reading unknown-sized strings from streams.
 Does a lot of bounds-checking though.